shannon-lab/zapdos/doc/content/source/bcs/SakiyamaIonAdvectionBC.md

 `SakiyamaIonAdvectionBC` is an electric field driven outflow boundary condition.

-The ion induced secondary electron mean energy density outflow is defined as
+The ion density outflow is defined as

 \begin{equation}
 a =